WingsOfAltair/Linx/docs/tunnels.md

 ## Notes

-- If a tunnel provider fails to connect, OllamaLink will automatically fall back to localhost.run
+- If a tunnel provider fails to connect, Linx will automatically fall back to localhost.run
 - The tunnel URL is displayed in the console when the server starts
 - For security, always use HTTPS URLs provided by the tunnel services
-- Tunnel connections are terminated when OllamaLink is stopped
+- Tunnel connections are terminated when Linx is stopped